Kinda Buttermilk Pie

 goat milk yogurt subs for buttermilk

-So one of the things about plain goat milk yogurt is that it is tangy.
+So one of the things about Redwood Fill Farm plain artisan goat milk yogurt is that it is tangy.
 A little sour.
 Kinda like buttermilk but thicker.

 I’ve also successfully used it in place of sour cream to make the most decadent clean white chicken enchiladas.

 We made fried okra with it, fried onion strings, fried mushrooms.
 So good.

 Why not make baked goodies with it, too?